Associate Professor Andy Mark Wearn

-Andy moved to NZ in 2001, following an initial academic career in UK general practice.
-He set up and directs the Clinical Skills Centre at the Faculty of Medical and Health Sciences (2001 to 2017).
+Andy moved to New Zealand in 2001, following an initial academic career in UK general practice.
+He set up and directed the Clinical Skills Centre at the Faculty of Medical and Health Sciences (2001 to 2017).
 He has worked as Deputy Head and Director of Assessment for the medical programme, prior to taking up the Head role in 2019.
 His educational interests are in skills, professionalism, assessment and learning.
 He has an eclectic mix of publications in health professional education and primary care.
 He continues to work as a General Practitioner.

 Teaching | Current